elasticsearch-dump/elasticsearch-dump/README.md

 --ignore-errors
-                    Will continue the read/write loop on write error (default: false)
+                    Will continue the read/write loop on write error (default: false) --ignore-es-write-errors
+                    Will continue the read/write loop on an write error from elasticsearch (default: true)
 --scrollTime
                     Time the nodes will hold the requested search in order.
                     (default: 10m)